-Direct costs of revenues for the years ended December 31, 2015 and December 31, 2014 amounted to \$16,603,792 and \$11,787,445, respectively.
-For the year ended December 31, 2015, this represented an increase of \$4,816,347, or 41%.
-Direct costs of revenue include contingent payments to patent enforcement legal costs, patent enforcement advisors and inventors.
+Direct costs of revenues for the years ended December 31, 2016 and December 31, 2015 were \$19,064,473 and \$16,603,793, respectively.
+For the year ended December 31, 2016, this represented an increase of \$2,460,680, or 15%.
+Direct costs of revenue include contingent payments related to patent enforcement legal costs, patent enforcement advisors and inventors.
 Direct costs of revenue also includes various non-contingent costs associated with enforcing the Company's patent rights and otherwise in developing and entering into settlement and licensing agreements that generate the Company's revenue.
 Such costs include other legal fees and expenses, consulting fees, data management costs and other costs.
-Direct costs of revenues for 2015 were higher than in 2014 due to a fixed fee engagement agreement with a law firm that represented one of the Company's subsidiaries in two United States trials, an increase in enforcement activity in Germany and to a lesser extent France and preparation for a significant number of trials in both the United States and Germany in 2015.
+Direct costs of revenues for 2016 were higher than in 2015 due to higher revenues in 2016.
+Direct costs of revenues in 2015 were a higher percentage of revenue than in 2016 based on a fixed fee engagement agreement with a law firm that represented one of the Company's subsidiaries in two United States trials during the year, an increase in enforcement activity in Germany and to a lesser extent France and preparation for a significant number of trials in both the United States and Germany in 2015 in the Company's Dynamic Advances, Signal IP and TLI subsidiaries.